 I also very much like and appreciate how the Hills design aesthetic flows through their whole collection.
 They are all similar frames, yet unique in their own way.
 They’re all great shapes, with some being more classic than others.
 And I am looking forward to see what else they release as well.

-However, Hills glasses suffer from a very big problem, and is why I will not wear them: They are VERY SMALL.
-These are, seemingly, mostly designed as women’s frames.
-Or, at the very least, not for guys with even slightly above average face sizes.
+However, Hills glasses suffer from a very big problem, and is why I will not wear them, and highly caution anyone from buying them: They are VERY SMALL.
+These are, seemingly, mostly designed as women’s frames, and even so, only for the smallest of faces.
 The widest current model of Hills is the H1 that I purchased, and the total width of the frame is only 136mm.
 This is very narrow to be the widest offering from a brand.
-Many men will simply not look good in this size frame.
+Most men will simply not look good in this size frame.
 (Indeed, even on Iman himself, these frames often look a bit too small.)
 Just by way of one comparison, I will show a photo of a similar style Thom Browne frame, and you’ll see how much larger and more accommodating the sizing is.
-There need to be offerings in the 142mm-range from a brand!
-Too many people just do not fit into something smaller than that.

 One mark of a truly great eyewear company is that they offer multiple sizes of their frames.
 Look at any great eyewear brand, for the most part, and you will see this to be true.
 Otherwise, an entire market of people simply cannot wear what you are selling.

 For example: The H1 is currently a 47mm frame.
 An offering at 49mm or perhaps even 50mm — with the same nose bridge and temples, etc — would solve the problem.
 (If they wanted to go the extra mile, like the best brands do, they would offer the temple arms at 150mm instead of 145mm on this model, but I might ask for too much here…) Understandably, Hills is not a “luxury” brand.
-They are priced at a remarkably low $130-range.
+They are priced around $200.
 I don’t expect all the hallmarks of luxury from a brand at that price point.
 BUT - it costs little to produce a frame in a second size, when every other component is exactly the same, and, without additional size offerings so that most people can actually wear and enjoy the frames, Hills is hard to recommend.
 If they want to be a serious brand — and they are SO CLOSE — they need options in larger sizes.

 And I truly hope they do.
 They’d open up a way larger market.
 More people would look good in their frames.
 And I, for one, would buy one in every color.
 No joke.